PADAS/gundi-integration-action-runner/README.md

 ### Simple JSON Transformations
 For simple JSON to JSON transformations, you can use the [JQ language](https://jqlang.github.io/jq/manual/#basic-filters) to transform the incoming data.
 To do that, annotate the webhook_config arg with the `GenericJsonTransformConfig` model or a subclass.
-Then you can specify th JQ filter and the output type (event ot observation) in Gundi.
+Then you can specify the `jq_filter` and the `output_type` (`ev` for event or `obv` for observation) in Gundi.
 ```python
 # webhooks/configurations.py
 import pydantic